Processing math: 0%

 Variants

-1. Randomly select ik from {1,2,,n} with equal probabilities
+1. Randomly select i_k from \{1,2,\ldots,n\} with equal probabilities

 2. Fixing other coordinates and update